AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-08-Blackholes.md

 ## Abstract

 Resources concerning black holes, described by Chandrasekhar as "...*the simplest and most perfect objects in the universe...* ", are provided with short notes.
-The following sections consider a sampling of the literature concerning: 1.
+The following sections include a sampling of the literature concerning: 1.
 The general theory of black holes, 2.
 Generic behavior of the black hole event horizon, 3.
 Scattering from black hole sources, and 4.
 Gravitational radiation from black hole collisions.

 **To be continued ...**